Brownsville-Digital/website/index.md

   <section id=about>
   <h2>About Brownsville Digital</h2>
-    <p>Well, we is mostly me, Mike Kilmer, but I have a few other amazing people I work with, depending on the project: Chris is a masterful coder in pretty much any of the languages noted above, Tom is a festidious art director and frontend dev, Shafiq specializes in Wordpress, Prashant concentrates on mobile apps and things like fire-retardent fabrics.</p>
+    <p>Well, we is mostly me, Mike Kilmer, but I have a few other amazing people I work with, depending on the project: Chris is a masterful coder in pretty much any of the languages noted above, Tom is a fastidious art director and frontend dev, Shafiq specializes in Wordpress, Prashant concentrates on mobile apps and things like fire-retardant fabrics.</p>
     <p>I'm passionate about communication including music, community development, writing, user experience design and, of course, coding.
 I've been doing this since nineteen-ninety-six, and seem to be getting good at it.</p>
   </section>